rescript-lang/rescript-vscode/CONTRIBUTING.md

 - Bump the version properly in `package.json` and lockfile and make a new commit.
 - Make sure @ryyppy is aware of your changes.
 He needs to sync them over to the vim plugin.
+- Download and unzip the 3 platforms' production binaries from the Github CI.
+Put them into `server/analysis_binaries`.
+Name them `darwin-run.exe`, `linux-run.exe` and `win32-run.exe`.
 - Use `vsce publish` to publish.
 Official VSCode guide [here](https://code.visualstudio.com/api/working-with-extensions/publishing-extension).
 Only @chenglou has the publishing rights right now.
 - Not done!
 Make a new manual release [here](https://github.com/rescript-lang/rescript-vscode/releases); use `vsce package` to package up a standalone `.vsix` plugin and attach it onto that new release.
 This is for folks who don't use the VSCode marketplace.